Ayman El Yamani: Coaching career

 By beating Asante Kotoko, El Yamani strengthened his position as coach and confuted rumors about to his dismissal.
 However, he did not have any chemistry with the players and did not have a hand in signing or selling players to help Hearts of Oak.
-Around two months after his appointment, the Egyptian was relieved of his duties with a record of four defeats, two draws, and five wins in 11 matches and has looked for a Kenyan club.
+Around two months after his appointment, he was relieved of his duties with a record of four defeats, two draws, and five wins in 11 matches and has looked for a Kenyan club.